ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : A statement about the construction, composition, validation or behavior of an Entity that affects trustworthiness.
 Evidence, Reference Values and Attestation Results are expressions that consists of one or more Claims.
 <!--
-Statements about trustworthiness characteristics of an Attested Computing Environment.
+Statements about trustworthiness characteristics of an Attested Environment.
 The veracity of a Claim is determined by the reputation of the entity making the Claim.
 Reputation may involve identifying, authenticating and tracking transactions associated with an entity.
 RATS may be used to establish entity reputation, but not exclusively.
 Other reputation mechanisms are out-of-scope.
 -->

 Conveyance: